GameFoundry/B3DFramework/Documentation/Manuals/docs/00_User_Manuals/06_Gameplay/01_serializingObjects.md

 Aside from using RTTI for serialization, you can also use it to manually query various information about objects, as well as create and cast object instances.

 Global queries:
- - @bs::rtti_is_of_type - Checks is a specific object of type *T*
+ - @bs::B3DRTTIIsOfType - Checks is a specific object of type *T*
- - @bs::rtti_is_subclass - Checks is a specific object derived from type *T*
+ - @bs::B3DRTTIIsSubclass - Checks is a specific object derived from type *T*
- - @bs::rtti_create - Creates a new object from its type ID
+ - @bs::B3DRTTICreate - Creates a new object from its type ID
- - @bs::rtti_cast - Casts an object to the specified type if the cast is valid, or returns null otherwise
+ - @bs::B3DRTTICast - Casts an object to the specified type if the cast is valid, or returns null otherwise

 **IReflectable** queries:
  - @bs::IReflectable::getTypeName - Gets the name of the object's type